 My whole life I have enjoyed art and the creative process.
 When I was younger I enjoyed producing works of art in the mediums of pencil, pen and ink, prisma color oil based pencils and acrylic painting.
 Great photographs have always intrigued me.
-I have fond memories of sitting with the family for a slide show presentation by my father.
-Something I need to integrate with my family using digital images and a large TV screen.
+I have fond memories of sitting in a dark living room with my family, for a slide show of the photographs my Father had taken of us kids and the trips he had taken for work.

 Photography, like any other skill, passion or hobby requires practice and study to improve.
 It also, like many other endeavors, is much easier and enjoyable with the right tools.

 I love great landscape shots, and admire masters like Ansel Adams.
 So my initial attempts at photography involved landscapes and other inanimate objects.
 This was also a comfortable and easy place to start because they don’t complain about how long you take on a shot or if you mess up the shot a hundred times before getting the settings right!
 In the fall of 2012, I was lucky enough to go on a landscape photography workshop with Nasim Mansurov of Photographylife.com fame.
 These few days photographing fall colors in the San Juan Mountains of Colorado with instruction was immensely helpful in learning composition and hyperfocal distance focusing.
 My initial portrait, sports and family photographs involved my own children in their different activities.